Supported file types and limits

 What to check before running

-- Currency matches the package currency or the commercial team has noted the mismatch.
+- Currency matches the package currency, or the commercial team has noted the mismatch.

 - Revised submissions are uploaded to the right round or response stage.